On the Support Recovery of Jointly Sparse Gaussian Sources using Sparse Bayesian Learning: Discussion

-From Theorem~\ref{thm_suff_conditions_form2}, we conclude that, in the noiseless scenario and for $\matX$ satisfying assumption \textbf{A1}, M-SBL requires only a single measurement vector ($L=1$) to perfectly recover any $K < \text{spark}(\matA) -1$ sized support.
-This result is in line with the sufficient conditions identified for successful support recovery by M-SBL in \cite[Theorem 1]{Wipf_07_msbl}.
-However, unlike in \cite{Wipf_07_msbl}, the nonzero rows of $\matX$ need not be orthogonal.
-Also, our result improves over the $k \le m/2$ condition shown in~\cite{NehoraiGTang10}.
+From Theorem~\ref{thm_suff_conditions_form2}, we conclude that, in the noiseless scenario ($\sigma^2 \to 0 $) and for $\matX$ satisfying assumption \textbf{A1}, MSBL requires only a single measurement vector ($L=1$) to perfectly recover any $K < \text{spark}(\matA) -1$ sized support.
+If the sensing matrix $\matA$ has full spark, i.e., $\text{spark}(\matA) = m+1$, MSBL can recover $m-1$ or lesser sparse supports exactly from $m$ noiseless measurements of a single sparse vector.
+It is noteworthy that $\matA$ satisfies the full spark condition under very mild assumptions, e.g., the entries of $\matA$ are drawn independently from a continuous probability distribution.
+This result is an improvement over the sufficient conditions for exact support recovery by MSBL in \cite[Theorem 1]{Wipf_07_msbl}.
+Unlike in \cite{Wipf_07_msbl}, we do not require the nonzero rows of $\matX$ to be orthogonal.
+Also, our result improves over the $k \le \frac{m}{2}$ condition shown in~\cite{NehoraiGTang10}.